SirLeezus/SirLeezus/README.md

 Professional Developer.
 -----------------------

-I've been programming for over decade.
+I've been programming for over a decade.
 I started with web designed using HTML, CSS, JS and worked my way up to Java, C++, C# in the last 5 years.
 Currently I'm most proficient with Java.

 * 🌍  I'm based in Nevada
 * ✉️  You can contact me at [leecook808@gmail.com](mailto:leecook808@gmail.com)